Extended Opportunity Program & Services (EOPS) / Cooperative Agencies Resources for Education (CARE)

 - You are enrolled full-time (12 or more units)

-- You meet one of the educational disadvantaged areas determined by EOPS
+- You are educationally disadvantaged as determined by EOPS

-EOPS provides the following services to assist students to meet the costs of their education:
+EOPS provides the following services to help students meet the costs of their education:

 Book Loans Emergency Loans